DemmyJay/Cardano-Developer/cardano-architect/Notes.md

 - Plutarch - Very low level, 4-6x more efficient than Plutus, type-safe, not very abstract.

-- Plu-ts - Typescript based language, 25% more efficient than Plutus.
+- Plu-ts - Typescript-based language, 25% more efficient than Plutus.

 - Aiken - Rust based incomplete.